donghao1393/mcp-dbutils/README.md

 - [Technical Documentation](docs/technical-guide.md) - For developers and advanced users
 - [GitHub Issues](https://github.com/donghao1393/mcp-dbutils/issues) - Report bugs or request features
 - [Smithery](https://smithery.ai/server/@donghao1393/mcp-dbutils) - Simplified installation and updates

-## Requirements

-- Python 3.10 or higher
-- AI system with MCP protocol support
-- One or more of: PostgreSQL, SQLite, or MySQL databases

 ## License